A guide to leaving items to beneficiaries in your will

 Taking a systematic approach and giving yourself time to think it through is the best way to make bequests in your will.
 Finally, make sure you talk to your solicitor when it comes time to draw up a legally valid will or estate plan.

-Australian Seniors Insurance Agency offers cost-effective insurance that is designed specifically for the needs of Australian seniors.
-Find out more about our range of seniors insurance products including funeral insurance, by visiting seniors.com.au or contact us for more information on 1300 078 596.
+Australian Seniors offers cost-effective insurance that is designed specifically for the needs of Australians.
+Find out about our range of insurance products including funeral insurance or contact us for more information on 1300 078 596.

 4 May 2018